dfuener/OneType/README.md

 After the data type is documented the project will be updated to provide a fully functionaly component based architeture for creating objects based on one type.

-The source for the one type datatype can be found under src\ot
+The source for the one type datatype can be found under src\oneType

-Forthcoming doumentation will be found under the soc folder
+Forthcoming doumentation will be found under the docs folder